kimphuoc0209/OOP_Nhom1/README.md

 ## 3. Start

-In each project directory (dashboard, frontend & Server folder), you can run `npm start`
+In each dashboard, frontend folder, you can run `npm start`.
+In Server folder, you can run `npm run server`

 ## 4. Update Modules

-If you want to update the latest status of the modules, you can run `cd OOP_Nhom1` then `git submodule foreach git pull oringin master`
+If you want to update the latest status of the modules, you can run `cd OOP_Nhom1` then `git submodule foreach git pull origin master`